We ❤ being healthy

 The LGF wants to help all lesbian and bisexual women to live healthy, happy lives.
 We run services to help improve mental health and wellbeing as well as providing a range of information and resources on physical health for women.
 Click here to find out more about our wellbeing services.

-We also provide free safer sex info packs and dental dams on request - email email@example.com or call 0845 3 30 30 30.
+Looking for sexual health information?
+Click here to visit our section on sex and sexual health for women who have sex with women.
+The LGF provides free safer sex info packs and dental dams on request - email firstname.lastname@example.org or call 0845 3 30 30 30.
 If you're worried about your sexual health, or think you may have a sexually transmitted infection (STI) click here to find out more.

 We know that lesbian and bisexual women sometimes have specific health care needs.
 We continually try to raise awareness of health issues which affect lesbian and bisexual women and to improve healthcare services.

 Our Are You Ready For Your Screen Test? campaign aims to dispel myths about cervical screening for lesbian and bisexual women.
 Through our Pride In Practice scheme, we work with GPs and health centres to help them improve the services they offer to LGB people.
 We also share women's real-life stories to highlight the experiences of lesbian and bisexual women: